Classical recital at the London Guitar Festival

 Kings Place is currently hosting the London Guitar Festival, until 25th November.
 Contemporary and ancient, international, jazz and classical, there is much to enjoy and inspire.

-The London Guitar Festival runs at Kings Place from 22nd October to 25th November 2012.
+The London Guitar Festival is at Kings Place from 22nd October until 25th November 2012.
+For further information or to book visit the festival’s website here.